kourier-server/kourier/README.md

 <br />

 Being ultra-fast enables a significant reduction of the computing resources required to run your Business, but this is all lost if the servers require too much memory.
-Let's see how Kourier compares against popular alternatives (you can click on the links to go to the posts detailing the benchmarks from which the results were taken):
+Let's see how Kourier compares against popular alternatives (you can click on the links to go to the posts detailing the benchmarks from which the results were taken):<br />

 | Framework     | Lan | Max Used Memory (kB) |
 | ------------- | :-----: | :--------: |